For sports bettors looking for an edge on some action, the extremely niche but growing industry of sports trading might be the move.

 Simply searching sports trading will bring up plenty of links to articles and videos.
 As the sports trading industry grows, expect more resources to be available.

 Is sports trading better than betting online?

-Sports trading is not better or worse than sports betting, just different.
+Sports trading is not better or worse than sports betting on typical sporting events, just different.
 Traders don’t have to worry about the outcome and have profit-producing hedge strategies available.
 Still, the high learning curve in trading and choosing software can be discouraging.
 In addition, the need to stay on top of in-game changes can be time-consuming.